aarnphm/tinymorph/docs/content/SRS/SRS.md

 - Interests: Novel writing, short stories, fantasy and science fiction
 - Goals: To find new ways to build complex characters and intricate plots that captivate her readers.
 - Technology Proficiency: Intermediate, utilizes various digital tools for research and manuscript editing.
-- Persona Narrative: Emily looks to tinymorph to help her overcome writer's block and generate creative content ideas that keep her narratives fresh and engaging.
+- Persona Narrative: Emily looks to tinymorph to help her plan and overcome writer's block and generate creative content ideas that keep her narratives fresh and engaging.

 2. Technical Engineer
 - Name: Michael Liu